 MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

-Is your managed file transfer CMMC compliant?
-If you’re not compliant, and you’re required to be, it can cost you current or future contracts.
+Is your managed file transfer solution CMMC compliant?
+If isn’t, and it’s required to be, non-compliance can cost you current or future department of defense (DoD) contracts.

 To whom does CMMC apply?
 CMMC, or Cybersecurity Maturity Model Certification, applies to anyone who works with the U.S. Department of Defense, including contractors and subcontractors.
 When initially launched, CMMC implementation affected over 300,000 organizations.